On the invariant surface area functionals in 3-dimensional CR geometry: Acknowledgement

 \section{Acknowledgement}

-The author would like to thank Prof. Jih-Hsin Cheng for several helpful discussions which leads to results in this paper.
+The author would like to thank Prof. Jih-Hsin Cheng for several helpful discussions which lead to results in this paper, and would like to thank the anonymous referee for his/her helpful comments and suggestions that improved the quality of this paper.
 The author was supported by the National Science and Technology Council (NSTC), Taiwan, with grant Number: 114-2115-M-032 -003 -MY2